cimed-dsp/template_medical-records/README.md

 You'll also see a tab near the bottom of the screen that contains a terminal with a command prompt.
 Commands in the following steps should be run from the prompt in a terminal tab in your Cloud9 environment.

 You can resize and rearrange the panels on the screen, create new terminal tabs and file tabs, and customize your environment in other ways; see [the tour](https://docs.aws.amazon.com/console/cloud9/tutorial-tour-ide) for more information.

+To go back to AWS, click the Cloud 9 logo at screen top left to open the top level menu and select `Go To Your Dashboard`.
+There is no "shutdown" or "hibernate" button, so when you're done with your processing and want to leave, we recommend downloading or backing up and critical output/results, then simply close the tab.

 #### Cloud9 hibernation